RoundofThree/RoundofThree/README.md

 #### Things I like

+- Security research, CTF and boot2root challenges
 - AI algorithms
 - Backend development with Golang and Ruby on Rails
 - Competitive programming with C++
-- CTF as a hobby
 - ACG yyds 🤟